ambanmba/telegram-doorbell/README.md

 2. Get a Telegram Bot token: https://core.telegram.org/bots#botfather
 3. Install the Universal Arduino Telegram Bot library: https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot

-**Then modify the code as follows:**
+**Then modify the code as follows (chose the ESP32 version for ESP32 or the base version for the ESP8266):**
-1. Fill in your details on lines 9-11 (Wifi Credentials and Telegram Bot token)
+1. Fill in your details (Wifi Credentials and Telegram Bot token)
-2. Fill in the full path to the image snapshot on your camera on line 39
+2. Fill in the full path to the image snapshot on your camera
 3. As a test this will talk to anyone who tries to communicate with the bot.
 To lock it down just make sure it only interacts with your chat_id

 Then upload the sketch to your board and open the Serial Terminal to see what's happening